KikeVen/python911/_posts/2019-9-26-student_grades_06.md

 95.0
 ```

-> If we were to "open the hud" on each of these built-in function, we would see a lot of code and calls to other functions.
+> If we were to "open the hood" of each of these built-in functions, we would see a lot of code and calls to other functions.

 ### sum()

-The sum() built-in function just cycles or (loops) though each of the grades adding them all up and retruning the total.
+The sum() built-in function cycles or (loops) through each of the grades adding them all up and returning the total.

 ```python
 >>> student_grades = (89.5, 80.3, 90.5, 75.8, 95.0, 75.3, 83.5, 87.9)